JoseMariBarkin/Machine_Learning/Machine_Learning_project.md

 ## Data retrieval, processing and transformation

-This section includes of the steps to get the required data for this project, clean and process the data.

 The data for this project come from this source: http://groupware.les.inf.puc-rio.br/har.
 The information has been generously provided for use use in this cousera course by the authors, Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. They have allowed the use of their paper “Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human ’13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.
 The training data for this project are available here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv